 Whether you need a local number to build trust or a toll-free number to project authority, you can get a phone number that matches your needs no matter where you’re actually located.
 That’s what virtual phone number companies provide.
-We’ve found Nextiva to be the best option for most people because of its affordable pricing for businesses of all sizes and built-in CRM features.
+We’ve found Nextiva and RingCentral to be the best options for most people because of their affordable pricing for businesses of all sizes.

 The Best Virtual Phone Number Company for Most

-With Nextiva, you can get a virtual phone number with an area code from any state in the country, as well as Washington D.C.
-Whether you just want one number to use for your business or multiple numbers so customers can call a local phone number, there’s no shortage of area codes to choose from.
+With Nextiva, you can get a virtual phone number with an area code from any state in the United States.
+Get one number for your business or multiple numbers with different area codes.

-The Best Virtual Phone Number Company Options to Consider
+The Best Virtual Phone Number Companies to Consider

 - Nextiva – Best for most (For a limited time get 25% off, plus a free phone, when you sign up!)

-When It Makes Sense to Invest Into a Virtual Phone Number
+When It Makes Sense to Invest In a Virtual Phone Number

 Whether you’re looking to switch from traditional landlines or are a small business just getting started, it’s a great way to keep costs low.

-Aside from saving money, it’s an easy way to snag a local number (even if you don’t live in the area you’re servicing).
+Aside from saving money, it’s an easy way to snag a local number (even if you aren’t based in the area you’re servicing).